Saša Kosović: Early career

 Kosović began his coaching career in 2002.
 In the first years, he worked for Belgrade-based teams; Cerak and Beoas.
 In 2007, he went back to Trebinje where he became an assistant coach for his former team Leotar of the Basketball Championship of Bosnia and Herzegovina.
 After three seasons he returns to Belgrade, Serbia.

-In the 2010–11 season, Kosović was an assistant coach for the FMP of the Basketball League of Serbia.
-The FMP's head coaches were Boško Đokić and Aleksandar Petrović.
+In the 2010–11 season, Kosović was an assistant coach for the FMP of the Basketball League of Serbia, working under the club's head coaches Boško Đokić and Aleksandar Petrović.

 In the late 2000s and early 2010s, Kosović was a coach at the Bodiroga Basketball Camp in Trebinje.

 Crvena zvezda assistant (2011–2022)

 On the start of the 2011–12 season, Crvena zvezda has added Kosović to their coaching staff as an assistant coach.
 Since then he has been a part of coaching staffs of the Zvezda head coaches, as follows Svetislav Pešić, Milivoje Lazić, Vlada Vukoičić, Dejan Radonjić, Dušan Alimpijević, Milenko Topić, Milan Tomić, Andrija Gavrilović, Dragan Šakota, and Saša Obradović.
 Over eleven seasons with the Zvezda, he won 20 national and Adriatic titles.